 Anytime a dog refuses food and also has diarrhea it can be cause for alarm.
-Dogs love to eat, and when they refuse their normal meal and have diarrhea, chances are there is something going on with their intestines.
+Most dogs love to eat, and when some refuse their normal meal and then develop diarrhea, chances are something is going on with their intestines.
 Any loss of appetite in dogs can be a warning sign of larger issues, but not always.